guyroutledge/atozcss/_posts/2014-06-16-css-keyframe-animations.md

 A transcript and code snippets for this video can be found in the shownotes at [atozcss.com/k](http://www.atozcss.com/k).

-If you enjoy these videos and know someone else who might find them useful, please let them know.

 If you have any questions or comments, you can tweet me [@guyroutledge](http://www.twitter.com/guyroutledge) or